An Ideal Husband (1999 film): Plot

 The next morning, Robert reveals Laura’s blackmail attempt to Arthur, who urges him to let his wife know about his own past indiscretion, even if it lowers her regard for her husband.
 Robert refuses to tell her the truth and asks Arthur to speak to Gertrude to soften the blow.
 Lady Markby brings Laura to tea at the Chilterns; after Lady Markby leaves, Gertrude asks Laura to leave her house and never return.
-Gertrude expresses that she has despised Laura since their school days and that a person who has performed a dishonorable act should be shunned.
+Gertrude says that she has despised Laura since their school days and that a person who has performed a dishonorable act should be shunned.
 Laura retaliates by telling Gertrude how her husband made his fortune and that she will disclose his dishonesty if Robert does not support the canal bill.
 Robert overhears and orders Laura to leave.
 Repelled by his past behavior, Gertrude suggests he resign his position, and Robert says that no one could live up to the ideal image she had of him.

 That evening, Gertrude sends an unsigned note to Arthur saying she will come to him and asking for his help.
 Before Gertrude’s arrival, Robert visits Arthur, asking for Arthur’s help.
 While Arthur is in the drawing room with Robert, the butler mixes up his instructions to admit discreetly only an unnamed lady and admits Laura, who arrives unexpectedly, instead of Gertrude, who is mistakenly turned away.
 When Robert discovers Laura in Arthur’s library, he accuses Arthur of scheming with her and departs angrily.
 Arthur attempts to seduce Laura, asking her to show her good faith by returning Robert’s letter.

 Laura is not won over and instead makes a wager with Arthur.
 If Robert lives up to Arthur’s faith that Robert will not endorse the fraudulent scheme, she will return the incriminating letter to Arthur.
 If Robert endorses the scheme to save his reputation, Arthur will marry Laura.
 As she leaves, Laura steals Gertrude's note, planning to use it to make Robert believe that his wife is having an affair with Arthur.
 That night, Laura, Gertrude, and Arthur watch in the House of Commons as Robert denounces the canal scheme.
 Laura returns the letter to Arthur but retains the letter from Gertrude that she stole from Arthur’s library, informing Arthur that she has sent it to Robert to destroy his marriage.